By 2022, the projections are that employment opportunities for optometrists will grow 24% due to the aging of the baby boomers.

 Employment practices liability coverage will cover you in the event that there is a claim which is an employment practices case.
 Those cases include discrimination, sexual harassment, wrongful termination or whistleblower retaliation.

 Remember: even the most careful, thorough person can be sued for employment practices.

 Commercial Property Insurance

-Commercial property insurance will protect you from damage to your property and its contents and signage in the event that you are the victim of theft or a fire, or other disasters hat may damage your office, office equipment, computer, and the personal property of your employees or anyone else who lost personal property as a result of the event.
+Commercial property insurance will protect you from damage to your property, its contents, and signage in the event that you are the victim of theft, fire, or other disasters that may damage your office, office equipment, computer, and the personal property of your employees or anyone else who lost personal property as a result of the event.

-Business interruption protects you in case of loss of income after any sort of disaster which causes you to close or to have to temporarily rent a place to do business until repairs or replacement of your office.
-It can also pay for your loss of profit as if the loss had not happened.
+Business interruption protects you in case of loss of income after any sort of disaster which causes you to close or to have to temporarily rent a place to do business until repairs or replacement of your office is complete.
+It can also pay for a loss of profit as if the loss had not happened.